 Much of the data you work with each day probably gets stored electronically in some way: you save appointments, meetings, and contacts in Outlook and you likely manage lists and other key data in an Excel worksheet or Word table.
-How do you handle the stacks of data that doesn’t fit into the most popular Microsoft Office programs?
-What’s the best way to handle notes from meetings, brainstorming sessions, classes, project planning, Post-It notes pasted to your monitor, important hand-written text, and “where do I store this?” nuggets.
+How do you handle the stacks of data that don’t fit into the most popular Microsoft Office programs?
+What are the best ways to handle notes from meetings, brainstorming sessions, classes, project planning, Post-It notes pasted to your monitor, important hand-written text, and “where do I store this?” nuggets?
 How can you search this collection of notes and content?
 Try OneNote.

 OneNote is a place to create, gather, store, and search notes.
 A note can be almost anything you want it to be—a typed line of text, a sketch, an audio or video clip, a picture, a link to a web page or file—you get the idea.
 Even if you have never heard of OneNote or used it before, it’s likely hanging out on your computer just waiting for you to discover this “secret” Microsoft Office tool.

 In OneNote, you use different containers to define the organizational levels, with the top-level container being the notebook.
 The different types of OneNote “information containers” are:

 - Notebook: The physical notebooks in your work area probably include color-coded tabs to divide the notebook into separate sections or topics, each with its own collection of pages.
 OneNote uses the same idea but with virtual folders called notebooks with a series of color-coded tabs or sections, each section made up of one or more pages.
 Pages are where you write, doodle, and paste in your notes.
 For further organization, you can even create subpages with additional information under the same title as its corresponding page.

 - Section: This is a tabbed divider that enables you to group pages related to a particular topic or project phase.
 Each section provides separation in the notebook and serves as the main topical level in the notebook’s hierarchy.